The Laughing Policeman (film): Reception

-On review aggregator website Rotten Tomatoes the film has a score of 57% based on reviews from 14 critics, with an average rating of 5.5/10.
+On review aggregator website Rotten Tomatoes, the film has a score of 59%, based on reviews from 17 critics, with an average rating of 5.8/10.

-Roger Ebert of the Chicago Sun-Times said, The Laughing Policeman is an awfully good police movie: taut, off-key, filled with laconic performances.
+Roger Ebert of the Chicago Sun-Times said: The Laughing Policeman is an awfully good police movie: taut, off-key, filled with laconic performances.
 It provides the special delight we get from gradually unraveling a complicated case...
 The direction is by Stuart Rosenberg, and marks a comeback of sorts...
-With The Laughing Policeman, he takes a labyrinthine plot and leads us through it at a gallop; he respects our intelligence and doesn't bother to throw in a lot of scenes where everything is explained.
+With The Laughing Policeman, he takes a labyrinthine plot and leads us through it at a gallop, he respects our intelligence and doesn't bother to throw in a lot of scenes where everything is explained.
 All the pieces in the puzzle do fit together, you realize after the movie is over, and part of the fun is assembling them yourself.
 And there are a couple of scenes that are really stunning, like the bus shooting, and an emergency room operation, and scenes where the partners try to shake up street people to get a lead out of them.
 Police movies so often depend on sheer escapist action that it's fun to find a good one.

-Variety praised the film saying that "After an extremely overdone prolog of violent mass murder on a bus, The Laughing Policeman becomes a handsomely made manhunt actioner, starring Walter Matthau and Bruce Dern in excellent performances as two San Francisco detectives".
+Variety praised the film, saying, "After an extremely overdone prolog of violent mass murder on a bus, The Laughing Policeman becomes a handsomely made manhunt actioner, starring Walter Matthau and Bruce Dern in excellent performances as two San Francisco detectives."

-According to Chris Petit of Time Out, "By the end, complete with car chase and split-second shooting, the film has become indistinguishable from all those movies it's trying so hard to disown".
+According to Chris Petit of Time Out, "By the end, complete with car chase and split-second shooting, the film has become indistinguishable from all those movies it's trying so hard to disown."